‘We did it!!!!’: Hollywood actors reach deal with studios to end strike

 The news spread rapidly across Hollywood, with celebrities expressing joy and relief.

 “Incredible!
 I’m so happy we were all able to come to an agreement.
 Let’s get back to work!
 Let’s go!
-I’m so stoked,” Zac Efron told reporters at a premiere of The Iron Claw.
+I’m so stoked,” actor Zac Efron told reporters at a premiere of The Iron Claw.

 “PERSEVERANCE PAYS OFF!” wrote Oscar winner Jamie Lee Curtis on Instagram.